n0924/PromiseKeeper/README.md

 to either the need or want List
 - As a user, I want to be able to delete items that are no longer wanted/needed
-- As a user I want to be able to edit the items in my need or want list
+- As a user I want to be able to edit the item description in my need or want list
 - As a user I want to be able to filter my want/need list by priority
 - As a user I want to be able to know how much
 I spent on wanted items
 - As a user I want to be able to know the total amount overspent on wanted items
-- As a user, I want to be able to see a list of overspent wanted items
+- As a user, I want to be able to see a list of bought wanted items and overspent wanted items